FlowFuse/website/src/handbook/development/releases/planning.md

 Each feature demo is recorded by the developer responsible for the feature, detailing its functions and operations.
 If problems, challenges, or improvement ideas arise during the review of the demo, everyone is encouraged to post a comment under the video within the Slack channel.
 Additionally, a corresponding GitHub issue should be opened to track and prioritize these points for further discussion and action.

-Demos must be done in good time as ealry as possbile to allow for any follow-up action.
+Demos must be done in good time and as early as possible to allow for any follow-up action.

 Demos should consist of: